Antidisestablishmentarianism/Beleagured-Castle/README.md

 # Beleagured-Castle

-A simple game of Beleagured Castle in C# XNA.
+A simple, yet impossible, game of Beleagured Castle in C# XNA.